-Projects involving ethics issues will have to undergo an ethics review to authorise funding and may be made subject to specific ethics rules (which become part of the grant agreement in the form ethics deliverables, e.g. ethics committee opinions/notifications/authorisations required under national or EU law).
+Projects involving ethics issues will have to undergo an ethics review to authorise funding and may be made subject to specific ethics requirements.
+These requirements become part of the grant agreement as ethics deliverables, e.g. ethics committee opinions/authorisations required under national or EU law.